dguo/sunrise-sunset-js/README.md

 API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) to get
 the user's latitude and longitude, assuming the user gives permission.

-In a Node.js environment, you could look up the coordinates based on an IP address.
+In a Node.js environment, you can look up the coordinates based on an IP address.
 There are several APIs for this, like [IPinfo](https://ipinfo.io/), [ipstack](https://ipstack.com/), and [ipapi](https://ipapi.co/).

 ## Types

-This library is written in TypeScript and exports some types that you might find useful.
+This library is written in [TypeScript](https://www.typescriptlang.org/) and exports some types that you might find useful.

 ```ts
 import {